AlirezaBabaeiuky/Mechanism-Design-4-Bar-6-Bar-Linkages/README.md

 ⸻

 Synthesis Methods:

 • Analytical (Geometric): Closed-form solutions using geometry, loop equations.

 • Graphical: Manual drawing-based design (classical method).

 • Numerical (Optimization-based): Use techniques like GA or PSO to meet desired performance under constraints.

+In general for a Mechanism project follow the following stpes in general:
+1- Synthesis (is the process of designing the Geometry of a mechanism to achieve a specific task, like generating a desired motion or path using methods like graphical, analytical, or numerical approaches, which includes path or waypints generation)
+2- Modeling (also include the Jaboian like: Forward Kinematics and Inverse Kinematics) and derive all dynamic (kinetics and kinematics) equations using Lagrangian or Newtonians
+3- Control: implement a controller to make the motions